oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/docs-source/supportJDEV.md

 ## Deploy to SOA from JDeveloper

-To deploy SOA composites/applications from Oracle JDeveloper, Administration Server should have been configured to expose a T3 channel using the *exposeAdminT3Channel* setting when creating the domain, then the matching T3 service can be used to connect.
+To deploy SOA composites and applications from Oracle JDeveloper, Administration Server should have been configured to expose a T3 channel using the *exposeAdminT3Channel* setting when creating the domain, then the matching T3 service can be used to connect.

 By default when *exposeAdminT3Channel* is set WebLogic Kubernetes Operator Environment will expose NodePort for the T3 channel of the NetworkAccessPoint at 30012 (Use *t3ChannelPort* to configure port to different value).